joshhornby/joshhornby.github.io/_posts/2025-07-07-product-engineers.md

 In teams that consistently deliver real customer value, there's almost always an engineer who thinks beyond the code.
 They focus on outcomes, not just output.
 Their impact is usually obvious, even if it’s not loudly stated.

-**Product Engineers focus on outcomes**.
+That's the mindset of a Product Engineer.
 They don't measure success in tickets closed, lines written, or perfect abstractions.
 Their goal is customer impact.
 They're the ones who push a fix to unblock a customer, ask uncomfortable questions about whether a feature is worth building, and shorten the loop between idea and result.
 Their habit is to care about what happens after the merge, not just that something is deployed to production.

 From a leadership perspective, these engineers are catalysts.
 They make the impact visible, close the gap between what we ship and what actually changes for the customer.
 And when one person shows these traits, it spreads.
 Priorities get sharper, feedback loops tighten, and the team starts delivering value that shows up outside the Jira board.